Furones: Approximate Dominating Set Solver

 Example Output:

-This indicates nodes 4, 5 form a Independent Set.
+This indicates nodes 2, 3 form a Dominating Set.

-Use the -c flag to count the nodes in the Independent Set:
+Use the -c flag to count the nodes in the Dominating Set:

 asia -i ./benchmarks/testMatrix2 -c